 Employee Development Program

-In November 2006, Santa Fe County Human Resources Division implemented an official Employee Development Program.
-The overall purpose of this program is to ensure that our employees have the tools they need to be successful in their jobs; to allow employees the opportunity to acquire additional skills and abilities for upward mobility and to maximize their effectiveness in County government.
+The overall purpose of this Employee Development Program is to ensure that our employees have the tools they need to be successful in their jobs; to allow employees the opportunity to acquire additional skills and abilities for upward mobility and to maximize their effectiveness in County government.